The Unifying Power of Q4 People Skills

-As we all know, the Caribbean and southern parts of the United States have been experiencing a brutal 2017 hurricane season.
+As we all know, the Caribbean and southern parts of the United States have been experiencing a brutal hurricane season recently.
 As each region has begun the slow process of recovery, I started hearing the kinds of words associated with companies that bounce back from mass layoffs and other major setbacks:

 - An ability to control one’s ego

 - The capacity to learn from the situation